Vision

 Globalization & entrepreneurial journey

-Our founder JP’s entrepreneurial journey spanned across one of the largest trends of the last decade: The globalization of trade and the consequent intermeshing of the world’s economies and cultures.
-At 26, 3 years after the events of Tian An Men Square, JP launched what would become the largest importer of Western food brands to China, with minimal capital operating experience in the country.
+Bleu's founder, Jean Pierre Chessé, played a pivotal role in one of the most transformative trends of the past decade: the globalization of trade and the interweaving of the world’s economies and cultures.
+At just 26, three years after the Tiananmen Square events, JP launched what would become China’s largest importer of Western food brands—despite minimal capital and limited experience in the country.

 Round 2